Colonial Revival, quoins on corner boards, dental work on eaves.

 The Textile Realty then transferred ownership of some of the properties to the Andover Shawsheen Realty Company on June 30, 1932.
 T. Edwin Andrew, treasurer, was authorized to sell or rent the properties.
 With the Great Depression sales were sluggish and many homes were rented until the economy rebounded.

-This house was occupied at #350 North Main Street in 1920 Census by Robert Fursh age 30, b.
+This house at #350 North Main Street in the 1920 Census was occupied by Robert Fursh age 30, b.
 Switzerland, immigrated in 1914, Wool Buyer - Wool Mill, wife Helen 30 b.
 Germany, son Robert b.
 22 months.

 Essex County Registry Deeds, Salem, MA